-IPMS Toronto President Harvey Low gave a fantastic presentation at the January club meeting regarding his efforts to build an accurate representation of a Mustang flown by one of Canada’s military heros.
+IPMS Toronto President Harvey Low gave a fantastic presentation at the April 2022 club meeting about the key areas to pay attention to when modelling an accurate A6M2 Zero.

 Video courtesy of Robert Wlodarek